 First you will need to identify the 5-6 greatest risks to the records of your particular office.
 Not all offices are likely to face the same risks, although fire, water damage, power outage and hardware/software crashes are the most common.

 After you have identified the top risk factors that may affect your office, list University resources that can help you with recovery.
-This could include UW-IT, Capital & Space Management, Campus Utilities & Operations, Environmental Health and Safety, and Records Management Services.
+This could include UW-IT, Capital Planning & Portfolio Management, Campus Utilities & Operations, Environmental Health and Safety, and Records Management Services.
 If no one in your office has the necessary skills to recover damaged records, consider contracting the services of a vendor.

 We are all at equal risk from natural disasters, fire, inclement weather, etc. However, because of the location of your office or where and how your Vital Records are stored, they may be at a greater risk from such hazards as: